wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`alertTags`</td>
-<td>Iterator returning a list of tags associated with the alert that triggered the alert target.</td>
+<td>Iterator returning 0 or more tags associated with the alert that triggered the alert target.</td>
 </tr>
 <tr>
 <td markdown="span">`condition`</td>